dorfsmay/GNU_solfege_lesson_files/README.md

 in lesson-files and regression-lesson-files.

 ## License waiver
 These files are released in the Public Domain.
-Their original source can be foudn at https://github.com/dorfsmay/GNU_solfege_lesson_files
+Their original source can be found at https://github.com/dorfsmay/GNU_solfege_lesson_files

 ## Install
 - click on the "Clone or download" green button